destinymalone/head-first-java-cliffsnotes-example/chapter-5-writing-a-program-extra-strength-methods/README.md

 Game creates three Dot Coms.
 Game places the three Dot Coms onto a virtual grid.

 Game play begins:
-Promp user for a guess ("A2, C0, A3, C5, etc.").
+Prompt the user for a guess ("A2", "C0", "A3", "C5", etc.).
 Check the user guess against all Dot Coms to look for a hit, miss, or kill.
-Take appropriate action: if a hit, delete cell ("A2, D4, etc.).
+Take appropriate action: If a hit, delete cell ("A2", "D4", etc.).
 If a kill, delete Dot Com.

 Game finishes:
 Give the user a rating based on the number of guesses.